zoriya/Opus/README.md

 **This ReadMe is for developers only, if you want to see what the app can do, please take a look at this website: https://www.raccoon-sdg.fr/en**

+## How to find the part of the code that interest you

 Like every android app, every layouts are ine the Resources/layout folder.

 The code of the app is devided in 4 differents folders: